Jokelab/Dispatcher/README.md

    public async Task<string> GreetAsync()
    {
        var command = new GreetingCommand { Name = "World" };
-       // Use the dispatcher to send the command and get the response var response = await _dispatcher.Send(command);
+       var response = await _dispatcher.Send(command);

        // Returns "Hello, World!"